spotlightpa/poor-richard/content/news/2020-07-03-SPLFIREWORKS03.md

 +++
 arc-id = "V5JRIA2HIRGZRI4UYKDZ2HZBCU"
-internal-id = "SPLFIREWORKS03"
-internal-budget = ""
-image = "external/ekfmbdf9x7hq7v8tznbbr3fegm.jpeg"
-image-description = "States lawmakers are considering a proposal that would allow certain municipalities to ban residents from setting off fireworks." image-caption = "" image-credit = "Paul Vasiliades / Flickr" image-size = "" published = 2020-07-03T10:30:00Z slug = "fireworks-pennsylvania-ban-repeal-complaints-lawmakers" authors = ["Cynthia Fernandez"] byline = "Cynthia Fernandez of Spotlight PA" title = "In Pa.’s growing fireworks war, it’s fed-up residents versus cold, hard cash" subtitle = "" description = "With sales booming and complaints pouring in, some lawmakers want to reinstate a ban, but the state desperately needs the tax revenue." blurb = "With sales booming and complaints pouring in, some lawmakers want to reinstate a ban, but the state desperately needs the tax revenue." kicker = "The Capitol" topics = ["The Capitol"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false
+authors = ["Cynthia Fernandez"] blurb = "With sales booming and complaints pouring in, some lawmakers want to reinstate a ban, but the state desperately needs the tax revenue." byline = "Cynthia Fernandez of Spotlight PA" description = "With sales booming and complaints pouring in, some lawmakers want to reinstate a ban, but the state desperately needs the tax revenue." feed-exclude = false image = "external/ekfmbdf9x7hq7v8tznbbr3fegm.jpeg" image-credit = "Paul Vasiliades / Flickr" image-description = "States lawmakers are considering a proposal that would allow certain municipalities to ban residents from setting off fireworks." internal-id = "SPLFIREWORKS03" kicker = "The Capitol" modal-exclude = false no-index = false pinned = false published = 2020-07-03T06:30:00-04:00 slug = "fireworks-pennsylvania-ban-repeal-complaints-lawmakers" suppress-date = false suppress-featured = false title = "In Pa.’s growing fireworks war, it’s fed-up residents versus cold, hard cash" topics = ["The Capitol"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>